-Substitute House Bill No. 6855, also known as Public Act No. 25-101, introduces significant changes to the regulation of hemp flower sales and nonresident pharmacies in Connecticut, effective from October 1, 2025, and January 1, 2026, respectively.
-The bill permits individuals not licensed as cannabis establishments or moderate-THC hemp product vendors to sell hemp flower under specific conditions, including in-person assistance and age verification.
-It also revises definitions related to cannabis and hemp, aligning them with existing statutes.
-For nonresident pharmacies, the bill mandates registration with the state and compliance with new reporting standards, including the submission of inspection reports from government agencies or qualified third parties, demonstrating adherence to the latest United States Pharmacopeia standards.
+Substitute House Bill No. 6855, also known as Public Act No. 25-101, establishes new regulations for the sale of hemp flower and the operation of nonresident pharmacies in Connecticut.
+Effective October 1, 2025, the bill permits individuals not licensed as cannabis establishments or moderate-THC hemp product vendors to sell hemp flower under specific conditions, including in-person assistance and age verification for purchasers.
+It also revises definitions related to cannabis and hemp regulation to align with existing statutes.
+For nonresident pharmacies, starting January 1, 2026, the bill requires registration with the state and annual operational reports, while streamlining language by deleting certain phrases.
+It mandates compliance with sterile compounding standards and inspection reports from government agencies or qualified third parties, enhancing oversight of pharmacies delivering medications into Connecticut.

 GL Joint Favorable Substitute: 20-627